telerik/winforms-docs/track-and-status-controls/trackbar/modes.md

 ---
 title: Modes
-page_title: Modes | UI for WinForms Documentation
+page_title: Modes | RadTrackBar
-description: Modes
+description: RadTrackBar, sometimes called a slider control, can be used for navigating a large amount of information or for visually adjusting a numeric setting.
 slug: winforms/track-and-status-controls/trackbar/modes
 tags: modes
 published: True